5. Financial Support

 At Western, supporting our student researchers is a top priority.
 By offering financial packages to help offset the expenses associated with full-time graduate study, We help our full-time students in Doctoral programs and in many research-based Master’s programs to devote more time to their studies and research.
 Based on recommendations by the admitting graduate program, students in research-based programs are offered competitive financial support packages.

-The School of Graduate and Postdoctoral Studies distinguishes between Category I and Category II programs to determine the specific form of financial support for students.
+The School of Graduate and Postdoctoral Studies distinguishes between research-based programs and professionally-oriented programs to determine eligibility for student support.

-To be eligible for SGPS Financial Support students must be registered full-time and meet the graduate program conditions for progression towards the degree.
+To be eligible for financial support a student must continue to be registered full-time and must continue to meet the minimum academic requirements of the graduate program and progress satisfactorily towards the timely completion of the degree.

 - The normal duration for Master's programs varies from two to six terms, depending on the program.
 Consult the program's regulations for details.

 - The normal duration for Doctoral programs is twelve terms.